 Are you ready for Advent?
-This year, Advent started on November 28 and will end Friday, December 24.
+This year, Advent started on November 27 and will end Saturday, December 24.
 There’s still time to prepare a plan that will help you prepare the way for the birth of Our Lord and Savior, Jesus Christ.
-If you’re not intentional during this time, it will most definitely quickly pass you by.
+If you’re not intentional during this time, it •will• most definitely, quickly, pass you by.
 Our suggestion is to choose one or two things from below to focus on this Advent.
 This will keep you, and if you include others, busy doing the activities needed to make your heart ready to welcome and receive the Baby Jesus.

 Be sure to scroll all the way through .. there are many ideas & resources

 Hallow #Pray25: Pray every day leading up to Christmas guided by Jonathan Roumie, the actor who portrays Jesus in The Chosen.
 Then each day, be guided through scripture as we journey to the manger and Christ’s birth God has been at work in our world since the beginning of time.
 And He’s at work in our lives today, calling us today.
 Our Advent #Pray25 prayer challenge will help you listen to God’s call today, in 2022, the same way God has called His chosen people for centuries.
 Join #Pray25 and pray with Hallow this Advent! https://hallow.com/blog/pray25/

 Watch BEST ADVENT EVER 2022.
 It’s a totally free and totally awesome daily video program (sent straight to your email) that will help you focus your day on what matters most and prepare for Christmas like never before!

 We’ve created not one, but TWO fantastic experiences for you this year.
 You can choose one or do both, but one of these paths is perfect for someone in your life.
 So share them boldly and journey toward a peaceful Christmas together!